flipacholas/Architecture-of-consoles/articles/master-system.Rmd.md

 The **Sprite Attribute Table** is a 256-byte area in VRAM that contains an array of all the sprites defined, its entries are similar to the background layer, except each sprite contain two additional values representing the X/Y coordinates.

-The VDP is limited to **up to eight sprites per horizontal scan-line**.
-Also, if two sprites overlap, the last one in the list will be the one displayed.
+The VDP is limited to **up to eight sprites per horizontal scan-line** [@graphics-macdonald].
+Also, if multiple sprites overlap, the first one in the list will be the one displayed.

 #### Result {.tab}